 Agent Mode is in beta and active development.
-If you’re weary of how Agent Mode will work with your project, we recommend testing it in an example project first.
+If you’re wary of how Agent Mode will work with your project, we recommend testing it in an example project first.

 What is Agent Mode?